 During the Civil War, the Capitol building briefly was used as a bakery, hospital, and military barracks.

-The House of Representatives met in what in what is now Statuary Hall from 1807 to 1857.
+The House of Representatives met in what is now Statuary Hall from 1807 to 1857.
 Members moved to the modern chamber on December 16, 1857.
 Representatives used desks in the House Chamber until 1913, when theater-style benches replaced the desks.

 On January 9, 1908, Claude Kitchin of North Carolina became the first person to select a room in the first-ever congressional office building.
 The building—later named after Speaker Joseph Cannon—opened on December 12, 1908.